moding-il/bizdoc.core/README.md

   })]
 ```

-You can find release notes [here](./release.md).
+Find product updates in [release notes](./release.md).

 ## Managed Objects

 A managed object is a unit of code that implements one of BizDoc base classes.
-Base classes can be found in BizDoc.Configuration namespace.
+Base classes are found in BizDoc.Configuration namespace.

 ### Dependency Injection

-BizDoc objects support Dependency Injection.
-Object may consume services added in your startup.cs or one of BizDoc services.
+A BizDoc object supports Dependency Injection.
+Object may consume services added in your startup.cs as well as BizDoc services.

 ```csharp
 public class MyForm : FormBase<MyFormModel> {